SVD (rifle): Users

 A United States Marine receives instruction on the SVD.

 Gold plated Al Kadesiah rifle found in one of Saddam Hussein's palaces, on display at the Parachute Regiment exhibition of the Imperial War Museum in Duxford.
 Gold-plated Al Kadesiah were a common gift for VIPs of the Ba'athist-era Iraqi regime.

+The Nakhjir (Hoshdar), Iranian variant of the SVD, being delivered to the 55th Airborne Brigade in Iran.